 Tags: calvin, church, elizabeth, elizabeth hinson-hasty, expanding the narrative, gender binary, hinson-hasty, landon whitsitt, luther, martin luther, presbyterian, presbyterian church, reformation, rev, roles, series, six-part series, stories, transforming identity, women

-Ministries: All Women in the Church, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: All Women in the Church, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries